 Get a breath of fresh air

-We have many noninvasive ways to test your lungs at Dr. Avi Ishaaya Centers in Los Angeles, CA. From manual breathing tests to imaging that takes seconds, we can find out if you have common lung illnesses, disorders, or disease like bronchitis, COPD, and asthma.
-Call and schedule an appointment with Dr, Ishaaya or fill out an online request form on our website.
+We have many noninvasive ways to test your lungs at Dr. Avi Ishaaya Centers in Los Angeles, CA. From manual breathing tests to imaging that takes seconds, we can find out if you have common lung illnesses, disorders, or diseases like bronchitis, COPD, and asthma.
+Call and schedule an appointment with our experienced pulmonologist in Los Angeles, CA, Dr, Ishaaya, or fill out an online request form on our website.
 We look forward to meeting you.

 What Are the Benefits of Pulmonary Lung Function Tests?

 Discover the benefits of lung function tests in Los Angeles, CA. Assess your lung health and diagnose disorders.
 Book your PFT for a healthier future.Read